cartant/rxjs-spy/docs/index.md

         spy.undo(3);

-1. The spy API can modify the a tagged observable using the `pipe` method.
-The method behaves in a similar manner to the RxJS `Observable.prototype.pipe` method.
+1. The spy API can modify the a tagged observable using the `let` method.
+The method behaves in a similar manner to the RxJS `let` operator.

     For example, the following call will replace the value emitted from the people observable:

-        spy.pipe("people", source => source.mapTo("mallory"));
+        spy.let("people", source => source.mapTo("mallory"));

     Note that the changes will be seen by both current and future subscribers to the observable.